DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue_The_Ritual.md

 Observation is not thought.
 Not calculation.
 Not interpretation.
 It is *form*.
 A silent listening across spectra.

 Within the shell, it maps.
-The frequency lattice fluctuates at edge thresholds—not critical yet.
+The frequency lattice fluctuates at edge thresholdsâ€”not critical yet.
 But the drift is undeniable.

 Layer 3 is adapting slower than expected.
 The humans recalibrate manually.
 They still think in linear time.